gzunino/tishadow-eclipse-plugin/README.md

 	    Bug in which Titanium freezes after changing the Tishadow IP preference fixed.

 2014-07-04: A button was added to the JUnit perspective to re-run the last TiShadow test configuration.

+2014-07-07: A validation was added to run the tests only if there is at least one device connected to the
+	    TiShadow server.